Home Along Da Riles: Reception

 Dolphy was able to separate all his notable characters that made him a wonderful actor.
-According to critics, Dolphy was able to turn his character Mang Kevin Kosme into a unique kind of father that Filipinos adore, and his characters as Facifica Falayfay, Fefita Fofonggay, Omeng Satanasia and John Puruntong into other timeless characters that has made a mark in people's minds.
+According to critics, Dolphy was able to turn his character Mang Kevin Cosme into a unique kind of father that Filipinos adore, and his characters as Facifica Falayfay, Fefita Fofonggay, Omeng Satanasia and John Puruntong into other timeless characters that has made a mark in people's minds.
 Until he was old and ailing, Dolphy had been making movies like Father Jejemon.

 Timeslot

 Home Along Da Riles aired on Wednesday nights from December 23, 1992, to February 1995.
 In February 1995, the show was transferred to Thursday nights until September 6, 2001, and was replaced by Attagirl.
 The network shifted its timeslot to Monday nights on September 10 to October 15, 2001, replacing Kaya ni Mister, Kaya ni Misis and was replaced by FPJ Action Cinema.
 It was finally transferred to Sunday evening from October 28, 2001, until its finale on August 10, 2003, as part of ABS-CBN's 50th anniversary.